Ecuador & the GalápagosBiodiversity Hotspot

 • Physical Activity

 This is a very active summer travel program.
 Activities and excursions may be moderately strenuous, and you can expect to spend most of each day outside.
 You can also expect to swim, bike, snorkel, horseback ride, and hike.
-You do not need to have previous outdoor experience to participate, but it is important that you have a desire to be physically active, and that you are excited about trying all activities.
+You do not need to have previous outdoor experience to participate, but it is important that you have a desire to be physically active, and that you are interested in trying all activities.

 • Altitude

-This program visits high altitude destinations—Quito (~9,000 feet), our hacienda in Cotopaxi National Park (11,800 feet), and a hike to the base camp of Cotopaxi Volcano (15,000+ feet).
+This program visits high altitude destinations—Quito (~9,000 feet/2,743 meters), our hacienda in Cotopaxi National Park (11,800 feet/3,597 meters), and a hike to the base camp of Cotopaxi Volcano (15,000+ feet/4,572+ meters).

 • Lodging